leadweedy/FGA-docs/Donations.md

 Your donations will be used to buy rainbow apples for testing features/bugs.
 Thank you for your support.
+Also, someone donated Discord Nitro for a month, so thanks for that too!

 |                                 |              |
 |---------------------------------|--------------|